zrabdur/testG/README.md

 # testG
-Showing how great i am
+Showing how great i am ---
+I added a function